armandoalonso/c3IDE/doc/index.md

 - **Include Timestamp On Export** : This option will append a time stamp to an exported project file or folder
 - **Compile On Save** : This option will compile the currently selected addon, when a save operation is performed using the save button or the save shortcut (ctrl-s). this will bring up a compile log dialog, which will show any compilation errors
 - **Overwrite Addon Id On Import** : When this option is set if you import an addon with the same addon key, the addon will be overwritten, if it's not set it will create a duplicate addon (with a different addon key)
+- **Use (Online) C2 Parsing Service** : When this option is set if you import a c2addon file. the parsing of the addon will use [@Armaldio](https://twitter.com/armaldio) parsing service [construct-parser web service](https://github.com/WebCreationClub/construct-addon-parser).
+When this option is not check the addon will be parsed by c3IDE. (you will get better results using armaldio parser)
+- **Open Construct In Beta** : When this option is set when you open construct from c3IDE it will open the beta version.
+- **Increment Version On Publish** : When this option is set if you publish and addon from the dashboard or test window, it will increment the build version of that addon.

 ## Contact
 If you run into any issues (or feature request) report it [HERE](https://github.com/armandoalonso/c3IDE/issues)